anordal/shellharden/README.md

 Name
 ----

-To be absoultely clear, this is not about nazism.
-I mean it in the sense of [an authoritarian, strict or nitpicky person](4):

-> (slang, pejorative, offensive) An authoritarian, strict or nitpicky person.

-"Nazi" alludes to strict adherence to principles, with little room for excuses.
-That's Naziquote in a nutshell:
-It *will* break code that relies on unquotedness – because there is no excuse for that!
-If the strictest of all shell scripting standards is something you strive for, Naziquote is the tool for you.
+Shellharden can do what Shellcheck can't: Apply the suggested changes.

+In other words, harden brittle shellscripts.
+The builtin assumption is that the script does not *depend* on the brittle behavior – the user is responsible for the code review.

+Shellharden was previously known as "Naziquote".
+In the right jargon, that was the best name ever, but oh so misleading and unspeakable to outsiders.

-Regrettably, "naziquote" may not be palatable everywhere, but I couldn't call it "bash cleaner" either, as that means "poo smearer" in Norwegian.
+I couldn't call it "bash cleaner" either, as that means "poo smearer" in Norwegian.

 Prior art
 ---------